mediaelement/mediaelement/docs/usage.md

     	// In case that there are more videos with different media associated, check if the
     	// HLS player exists
+	// NOTE: This approach will be deprecated soon, and you will just need to use
+	// `media.addEventListener(Hls.Events.MEDIA_ATTACHED)` in this example
     	if (media.hlsPlayer !== undefined) {
     		media.hlsPlayer.on(Hls.Events.MEDIA_ATTACHED, function () {
                 // All the code when this event is reached...